 The reverse of the card contains a section for ‘common name’, although this will not often bear much resemblance to the person as you know them.
 As a rule, the most unique element of a name will be the usual identifier (i.e. Mohamed Ismail would usually be known as ‘Ismail’).

 Historically, persons from prominent families would be referred to by their house name, for example Velanaage Ibrahim Nasir, i.e. Ibrahim Nasir from Velanaage house.
 Official legal identification of an individual – in the courtroom, for example – still uses the house name preceding the given names, perhaps a hangover from a more matriarchal society.

-A further layer of confusion has been added by the acquisition of titles such as ‘Didi’ and ‘Maniku’, once used to denote proximity to royal blood lines but subsequently used so liberally as to be widely spread even 50 years after the official abolition of aristocratic rankings.
+A further layer of confusion has been added by the acquisition, or even the purchase, of titles such as ‘Didi’ and ‘Maniku’, once used to denote proximity to royal blood lines but subsequently used so liberally as to be widely spread even 50 years after the official abolition of aristocratic rankings.

 Nicknames are said to have been preferred in the past to prevent evil spirits learning a person’s birth name, but in modern Maldives they are as important to showcase an identity in an increasingly fluid and urbanised society, rather than to hide one from old jinn.

 Some nicknames may relate to a business interest or notable incident, while others are apparently random.
 Many take on a semi-official status, although others should not be used to directly address the person concerned (so be careful!!).

 The country’s eager embrace of social media has also brought new levels of complexity to the identity puzzle with the Maldives prolific Facebook users (young ones in particular) often preferring fake usernames.